-The global crane market reached a value of US$ 42.2 Billion in 2018.
-The market is further expected to reach a value of US$ 54.3 Billion by 2024, exhibiting a CAGR of around 4% during 2019-2024.
+The global crane market reached a value of US$ 46.80 Billion in 2020.
 A crane represents a category of construction machine that is used to move the loads horizontally.
 It is equipped with a hoist rope, wire ropes and sheaves, and can be used to lift heavy loads or transport them to other locations.
 The mechanical advantages created by various components on the crane can generate powerful strength.
 The designs of cranes have evolved to meet the requirements of a variety of industries with modern cranes having the capability to coordinate simple systems to attain complex lifting tasks.
 A wide range of different types of crane can be used in construction projects to lift and move materials and other building elements from one location to another.
 Cranes can be of multiple types and can range from a simple rope pulley to a tower crane fixed to the top of a high-rise building.
 The choice of crane for a particular application will depend on a number of different factors.
 For the purpose of this report, cranes have been broadly classified as mobile cranes, static cranes, and marine and port cranes.
+Looking forward, IMARC Group expects the global crane market to reach a value of US$ 59.82 Billion by 2026, exhibiting a CAGR of 4.57% during 2021-2026.

 The global demand of cranes has been continuously rising driven by their unique property of lifting and transporting extremely heavy materials that are beyond the capability of manual labour.
 Cranes have been designed with such a technology that they can efficiently fulfil various industrial needs of achieving complex lifting and lowering tasks and that too in very dangerous environments.
 Cranes can function well even in severely dusty, smoky areas including the areas with extreme weather.
 Moreover, cranes have multidimensional uses.
 They are not only used in construction but are equally useful in the fields of mining; oil fields; transportation of goods and cargo; warehouse and logistics operations; etc. Styles incorporate crane dream, crane market square, crane premium pointe 360, and crane carolina sands.